Relaxation of weakly collisional plasma: continuous spectra, discrete eigenmodes, and the decay of echoes: Discussion and summary

 We describe a weakly collisional plasma using a perturbative analysis of the Boltzmann-Poisson equations.
-We assume that collisional relaxation is dominated by weak deflections of electrons from their orbits, and therefore model collisions using a collision operator of the Fokker-Planck type, called the Lenard-Bernstein (LB) operator \citep[][]{Lenard.Bernstein.58}, given by equation~(\ref{LB_coll_op}).
+We model collisions using a collision operator of the Fokker-Planck type, called the Lenard-Bernstein (LB) operator \citep[][]{Lenard.Bernstein.58}, given by equation~(\ref{LB_coll_op}).
 The collision frequency, $\nu_\rmc$, parametrizes the rate of collisions.
 The collision operator consists of two terms: a diffusion term proportional to $\sigma^2\partial^2 f/\partial v^2$ and a damping/friction term proportional to $\partial (vf)/\partial v$.
-Although one considers both terms to obtain the normal mode spectrum in the standard theory \citep[][]{Lenard.Bernstein.58}, the analysis of the continuum spectrum has so far only been performed using the diffusion term \citep[][]{Su.Oberman.68,Short.Simon.02}.
+Although one considers both terms to obtain the discrete mode spectrum in the standard theory \citep[][]{Lenard.Bernstein.58}, the analysis of the continuum spectrum and the echo has so far only been performed using the diffusion term \citep[][]{Su.Oberman.68,Short.Simon.02}.
 This approximation simplifies the calculations but is inconsistent with the fluctuation-dissipation theorem.
 It is only valid in a limited spatio-temporal domain: at times smaller than the collision time and on scales smaller than the mean free path, i.e., only within the boundary layer.
-We include both the diffusion and friction terms in the collision operator, and obtain the full response, which is a combination of the continuum response and the normal modes.
+We include both the diffusion and friction terms in the collision operator, and obtain the full response, which is a combination of the continuum response and the discrete modes.
 In fact, we find that the total response is a temporal convolution of the two.
-The continuum dominates the initial part of the response, while the long time response has contribution from both normal modes and the continuum.
+The continuum dominates the initial part of the response, while the long time response has contribution from both the discrete modes and the continuum.